 As a private buyer there are a number of key issues you need to consider before making your first serious bid at a property auction.
 If you do decide to try your hand at buying a property at an auction, these tips will serve you well.

 Viewings – Most auction properties will be viewed as block viewings with other parties.
-Due to the condition of some auction properties we would advise all prospective purchasers to take caution as all viewings are conducted entirely at your own risk.
+Due to the condition of some properties we would advise all prospective purchasers to take caution as all viewings are conducted entirely at your own risk.
 It is essential that if you wish to view the loft that you bring a ladder and occasionally torches will be required as the electricity is often turned off.
+You are welcome to attend as many block viewings as you wish.

 Legal Pack – The legal Pack is prepared by the seller’s solicitors and contains all the documents pertaining to the sale of the property, this includes contract, searches, land registry documents, special conditions of sale and all paperwork necessary to the sale.
 Energy Performance Certificate (EPC) will be included.
 It is also advisable to read the ‘Special Conditions of Sale’ as some lots may carry additional charges.
 Legal packs can be accessed through the Dawsons Website - www.dawsonsproperty.co.uk or are available to view in our Swansea Showroom at 11 Walter Road, Swansea, SA1 5NF.